javierbyte/clashjs/README.md

 Then go to `http://localhost:3000`.

 # How to participate.
-Just add yourself to
+Add your player as specificed in [player definition](#player-definition) in

+    /src/players/YOU.js

+And then require yourself in

     /src/Players.js

-And add your player in

-    /src/players/YOU.js
+And run the demo again.
+Have fun!

 Read the [game definitions](#game-definitions) to learn how to create your player.
 Have fun!